HuynhNguyenPhuc/RAG-NIP/README.md

-# Recommendation System API for NIPs Dataset
+# Simple RAG for NIPs dataset

 ## Description
 * Apply Louvain algorithm for community detection
-* Use ChromaDB to construct a vector database for enhanced querying within the API
+* Use ChromaDB to construct a RAG for NIPs dataset

 ## Tech Stack
 * **Louvain Algorithm**: An algorithm for detecting the communities in a large network.
 More detail [here](https://en.wikipedia.org/wiki/Louvain_method)